netidx/netidx-book/src/tools/recorder.md

 # Recorder

-The recorder subscribes to a set of paths defined by globs and writes their values to a compact binary archive on disk.
+The recorder (currently available on Unix) subscribes to a set of paths defined by globs and writes their values to a compact binary archive on disk.
 The same process can serve replay sessions over netidx — multiple simultaneous clients, each at their own start time, playback speed,